agiledragon/ddd-sample-in-python/README.md

 ddd sample in python for developing or testing

-configure the project directory to $PYTHONPATH
+configure the cargo directory to $PYTHONPATH